rafaelang/datalake/docs/troubleshooting/structuring_data/orders(oms)_data.md

   - `RateAndBenefitsIdentifiers` field within `ratesandbenefitsdata` contains the `matchedParameters` field which, like the previous ones, has malformed keys with special characters. *(Fixed: matchedParameters has been deleted from remarks).*

+Other errors were found after structuring and partitioning the files:

   - `CustomData` field had several non-standard fields (similar to attachements).
 Since these were unimportant fields, we deleted this column from the final structure of *consumable_tables*

   - `CommercialConditionData` field likewise has different structure types. _It was also deleted_ from the final structure.

+**Orders Data**

+Orders data is built on top of other data sources, including Checkout data.
+Given this, the same problematic fields in Checkout data were also in Orders data.
+So, the same 6 transformations listed above happened to Orders too.

+Besides that:

   - Array `Transactions` within` paymentdata` contains sensitive user data (Payments) and special character data (Payments / connectorResponses). _This *transactions* field was deletede_.